On the nonorientable four-ball genus of torus knots: Introduction

 \begin{rem} Notice that \Cref{thm:evencalculations} includes the case $q=p-1$ when $p$ is odd, but not when $p$ is even.
 The latter case was solved by Batson \cite{batson2012nonorientable}; he showed that $\gamma_4\left(T_{p,p-1}\right)=\frac{p-2}{2}=\vartheta(T_{p,p-1})$ for even $p$. \end{rem}

 We now turn our attention to the family of torus knots $T_{4,q}$ for odd $q > 4$.
-Notice that \Cref{thm:evencalculations}\ref{item:c} does not give us any useful information about the nonorientable 4-ball genus of this family.
+We note that the bound, $2$, that \Cref{thm:evencalculations}\ref{item:c} yields is no better than the one obtained by purely diagrammatic methods in Lemma~\ref{pinchlemma}.
 However, we are able to get more mileage out of \Cref{thm:lowerbound} than was used in \Cref{thm:evencalculations}\ref{item:c} since we need only obstruct the existence of M{\"o}bius bands (c.f.
 Remark \ref{rem:difference}).

 \begin{thm} If $q\equiv 5\text{ or }7\pmod 8$, then $\gamma_4(T_{4,q})=2$.
 Moreover, $T_{4,q}$ does not bound a M{\" o}bius band for almost all $q\equiv 1\text{ or }3\pmod{8}$. \end{thm}

 In \Cref{thm:4q}, since $q$ is relatively prime to 4, there are four cases to consider: $q\equiv 1,3,5,7\pmod 8$.
 The cases $q\equiv 5,7\pmod 8$ are easy to deal with: we first show that $\gamma_4(T_{4,q})\le\vartheta(T_{4,q})=2$; and then we use \Cref{thm:lowerbound} to show that $\gamma_4(T_{4,q})=2$.
 When $q\equiv 1,3 \pmod 8$, we again have that $\gamma_4(T_{4,q})\le\vartheta(T_{4,q})=2$, but the lower bound on $\gamma_4$ given by \Cref{thm:lowerbound} does not apply.
 Moreover, other existing lower bounds involving knot invariants (see \Cref{sec:background} and \Cref{subsec:4q}) do not provide any additional information.
 At this point, one might wonder whether \Cref{thm:4q} can be upgraded to $\gamma_4(T_{4,q})=2$ for all $q\equiv 1,3\pmod 8$, confirming Batson's conjecture for the torus knots $T_{4,q}$.
 It is known, however, that this is not the case --- as mentioned above, we have $\gamma_4(T_{4,9})=1$ \cite{lobb} and $\gamma_4(T_{4,11})=1$ \cite{tairi}.